chaitanyaredd/devops-trainings/aws/autoscaling-group.md

     - vpc & subnets where to launch instances
     - Integrate with ALB & its target group
     - Provide desired[2], min[2] & max[5] capacity
+    - Update dynamic scaling policies, by adding the cpu usage more than  50% scale-out the instance.
     - Create

 - Now applicaiton is accessible from applicaiton load balancer dns name.

+- Now test the scale-out & scale-in features
+  Keep stress on all cpus of ec2 - Run this comamnd on all ec2's stress --cpu $(nproc) --timeout 300

+- After few minitutes new machine created & we can check this activity in the ASG activity log.